Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

 The Wi-Fi on the ship is not cheap by any means.
 They are charged for the entire duration of your cruise, averaging SGD$19 per day for basic internet connection at turtle speed.

 At trickle speed.
 I suspect it is throttle to less than 1 mbps.
-Allows two devices to be used at any time.
+The plan also allows two devices to be used at any time.

 |Nights||Cost in SGD$|